demqa/Language/README.md

 ## My Language
-This will be my own Programming Language

-But I haven't come up with idea of language yet.

-))))
+This is my musical language (Itaiano).
+Now I will improve some things & then I will translate my language in my x86-64 architecture, and then I will do executable file (ELF-64).